Archive for July 1940

 Friday 12 July 1940

 Attacks on convoy off Norfolk-Suffolk coast, shipping off the Isle of Wight and Aberdeen.
 Night: South Wales and Bristol areas.
 Weather: Mainly cloudy with early-morning fog in the Channel.
 Thunderstorms in many districts.
-The Luftwaffe’s activity on 12 July was sporadic and understrength, with most of the fighting occurring along the East and South Coasts […]
+Enemy Action by Day Friday, 12 July 1940, brought unsettled weather across much of Britain.
+Early-morning fog lingered over the Channel, and […]

 Read more